wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 1.2 2013-04-16	Added possibility to select from a list of gallery types (for the moment: with/without labels)
 * 1.1 2013-04-01	Replaced standard Lightbox with Lightbox 1.2.1 by Janis Skarnelis available under MIT License http://en.wikipedia.org/wiki/MIT_License
 * 1.0 2013-03-28	First working version